Add, Subtract, Multiply, Divide in Word Problems? Beyond Key Words

 • what’s the difference between the whole and the remaining part

-• how many less than do you have in the remaining part than was in the total; what’s the difference
+• how many less than do you have in the remaining part than was in the total

 • Multiplication: Multiplication may be repeated groups of equal size or scaling up (numbers bigger than one) or down (fractions between 0 and 1) proportionally.